 Women doing IVF often need to be able to schedule or change their acupuncture appointments at short notice.

 Ovaries are very individual things – the way they will respond to the IVF drugs which stimulate follicles to grow varies from person to person and from cycle to cycle.
 So the day on which the eggs will be collected can not be determined accurately in advance.
 Once the eggs are collected, the day an embryo will be transferred can be narrowed down a bit, but not precisely.
 If there are few embryos, or they do not develop as rapidly as the embryologist might expect, then a transfer might occur on the third day after egg collection.
 Or if there are plenty of embryos and if they develop well then transfer will likely happen on the 5th or 6th day after egg collection.
 And sometimes schedules at the IVF clinic don’t always go to plan, and your transfer time might be delayed.

 Why should I come to the Acupuncture Pregnancy clinic instead of seeing my own acupuncturist whom I’ve been seeing for years?

-You shouldn’t – if you are an IVF patient you should see your own acupuncturist if he or she is available at the right times to see you during your IVF cycle and is close to the IVF clinic, and is qualified to provide these treatments.
-Alternatively if he/she is unable to see you at the right time, you can have treatment at the Acupuncture Pregnancy clinic, then continue to see your own acupuncturist after the embryo transfer.
+You shouldn’t – if you are an IVF patient you should see your own acupuncturist if he or she is available at the right times to see you during your IVF cycle and is close to the IVF clinic, and has the experience and is qualified to provide these treatments.
+Alternatively if he/she is unable to see you at the right time, you can have treatment at the Acupuncture Pregnancy clinic, then continue to see your own acupuncturist at other times.

 What if I want to keep having acupuncture in the future after my IVF cycle?

 The Acupuncture Pregnancy clinic is dedicated to offering treatment to women or couples who are preparing to conceive, having difficulty conceiving (perhaps due to a gynaecological condition) or who are embarking on an IVF cycle.
 We also see women throughout their pregnancies.
-If you are interested in having acupuncture for other health related issues please contact the national association for a recommendation to an acupuncturist close to you.
+If you are interested in having acupuncture for other health related issues please talk to us about a recommendation.

-Why would my IVF specialist recommend this clinic?
+Why would my IVF doctor recommend this clinic?